srshearer/mini_bot/README.md

 5. Install PlexAPI in order to interact with your Plex server. _(https://pypi.python.org/pypi/PlexAPI)_

 *Recommended*
-I would recommend that you install and use PlexPy on your Plex Server.
+- I would recommend that you install and use Tautulli on your Plex Server.
 This will not only give you a great web interface and statistics for your server and content, but will also allow you to monitor your server for new content and launch plexBot.py.
-Alternatively, you could use PlexPy to entirely circumvent the entire need of this script and just send Slack notifications via their built-in tools.
+Alternatively, you could use Tautulli to entirely circumvent the need of this script and just send Slack notifications via their built-in tools.
+- Token based Plex authentication is set up by default but can be changed in plex_config.py.
+User based authentication is much slower than token based auth.

 *Required arguments:*
 `  -i, --guid '<IMDb guid>'` _The IMDb guid is required to look up the movie in your Plex library and to look up additional info from OMDb._